groupdocs/reference.groupdocs.com/content/sites/groupdocs/assembly/english/java/com.groupdocs.assembly.system.data/datacolumn/_index.md

 ```

-Gets the name of the column in the com.groupdocs.assembly.system.data.DataColumnCollection.
+Gets the name of the column in the [DataColumnCollection](../../com.groupdocs.assembly.system.data/datacolumncollection).

 **Returns:**
 java.lang.String - The name of the column.